 The following tests may help to confirm a diagnosis:

 Antibiotics are prescribed to treat the pneumonia.

-If the person has shortness of breath, a needle might be used to drain the fluid.
-If better drainage of the fluid is needed, a drain tube can be inserted.
+If the person has shortness of breath, thoracentesis might be used to drain the fluid.
+If better drainage of the fluid is needed due to more severe infection, a drain tube can be inserted.